Men of all ages bring their favorite fighting roosters to this stadium, pay a fee to enter, put their rooster and their

 Uncle Estoy works on the first step in the harvest process, using a long stick with a hooked curved blade on one end to cut the neck that attaches the coconut to its tree.
 The coconuts look like clusters of grapes but when they fall you need to stand back because they feel like a bag of rocks if they hit your head.

 The rest of the team, once coconuts fall, carry or toss them to a burning station where the skin is burned off.

 These guys work most of the day, and, when they walk home, the colorful T shirts wrapped around their heads make them look like tired but happy pirates.

 By the end of the day, they have over a hundred coconuts ready to go to Manilla, all are safe, and it is a job well done.

 Tonight, our diversion is shooting pool at Bernie and Elizabeth’s.

-The tables are in okay shape for our kind of pool but some of the pool sticks have more bends than politicians at a town hall meeting.
+The tables are in okay shape for our kind of pool but some of the pool sticks have more bends than politicians at your last town hall meeting.

-You have to remember to chalk before you shoot and if you miss a shot you shake your head and wait your next turn when the other team misses their shot in the corner pocket.
-There are four of us playing eight ball and several games are won because of a scratched eight ball.
+We still have to remember to chalk before we shoot ,and, if you miss your shot, you shake your head and have to wait your next turn when the other team misses their shot in the corner pocket.
+There are four of us playing eight ball and several games tonight are lost because of a scratched eight ball.

 On this night, Sonny Boy’s team wins and we call for a rematch.